 If hiring freezes are on your mind, you’re not alone.
 Although hiring freezes can help protect your company and existing employees against financial uncertainty, they can also cause anxiety.
 If your company announced a hiring freeze (or if current market conditions are causing workplace stress), it’s important to lead with empathy and find ways to support your team as you navigate uncertain waters together.

-While a hiring freeze isn’t a layoff, it can cause concern among your employees about their future at your company.
 As a manager, the best thing you can do to support your employees is lead with transparent messaging, clear communication, and—most importantly—plenty of empathy.